 208. The independent BCCC, established under this Code, is comprised of the following members:

-- an independent chairperson – appointed jointly by the Australian Financial Complaints Authority (AFC
+- an independent chairperson – appointed jointly by AFCAand the ABA; and

 - a consumer representative – appointed by consumer representatives on the Board of AFCA; and